marcutudor79/snake-with-computer-vision/README.md

 Uses CvHand in order to implement:
 -method current_hand_side() which returns:
 - a letter from: {w, s, a, d}
-- detects your hand through your camera which will be split like this: \/ , each triangle corresponding to:
+- detects your hand through your camera which will be split in four triangles, each triangle corresponding to:
-					                               /\

 The upper triangle -> w
 The downwards triangle -> s
 The triangle ont the left -> a